The GoldSilver Team

 A portion of the funds from these hacks have been repaid, but most has not.
 It’s all come down to whether the companies trusted with the money had the resources to cover the hack out of their own profits.
-Unlike a bank or a vault for precious metals, none of these crypto companies are required to, or even able to, carry insurance on their ‘deposits’.
+Unlike a bank for cash or a vault for precious metals, none of these crypto companies are required to, or even able to, carry insurance on their “deposits”.
 And for many customers, legal action is not feasible as they were often dealing with companies based in questionable, foreign jurisdictions like Slovenia.
-Who you gonna complain to?
+Who, exactly, are you going complain to?

 When storing digital currency with a third party you should take the same level of precaution you would in, say, choosing a vault provider for gold.
 Among other factors:

 One advantage some users seek from cash and gold is privacy.
 While there is no such thing as a truly private transaction, no electronic record necessarily needs to be created that records who paid whom and where/when.
 For some people, that is important.

 Bitcoin, on the other hand, requires that very information — who and where and when — to function.
 Which means it’s not particularly private without its users going to great lengths to obfuscate themselves.
 This surprises some crypto investors, as they assume they’re anonymous, just like they can be in a web discussion group.
 But with Bitcoin, each and every transaction ever completed is recorded on its public ledger, including both the sender’s and receiver’s wallet addresses and digital signatures, authenticated by their public keys to prove it was actually them.
 While wallet addresses are just random numbers, once someone knows your public key, they can find every transaction you’ve ever completed on the network — your wallet is just a pseudonym like the pen-name of an author.